Fahd bin Saud Al Saud: Personal life

 Prince Fahd had two wives.
 One of his spouses was Princess Al Anoud, a daughter of King Faisal.
 King Abdulaziz arranged their marriage to reduce the tension between their fathers.
 They married in May 1943, but separated after years of marriage.
 His second wife was of Syrian origin.
-He had one daughter: Amal bint Fahad.
+He had one daughter: Amal bint Fahd.

 Death and burial

 On 30 October 2006, Prince Fahd died at his house and was buried at Al Adl cemetery in Mecca.